pyc-team/pytorch_concepts/README.md

 **Concept bottleneck layers** (`pyc.nn.bottleneck`):

+- `BaseConceptBottleneck`: A base class you can extend to build new concept bottlenecks.
 - `LinearConceptBottleneck`: A vanilla concept bottleneck from ["Concept Bottleneck Models"](https://arxiv.org/pdf/2007.04612) (ICML 2020).
 - `LinearConceptResidualBottleneck`: A residual bottleneck composed of a set of supervised concepts and a residual unsupervised embedding from ["Promises and Pitfalls of Black-Box Concept Learning Models"](https://arxiv.org/abs/2106.13314) (ICML 2021, workshop).
-- `ConceptEmbeddingBottleneck`: A bottleneck composed of supervised concept embeddings from ["Concept Embedding Models: Beyond the Accuracy-Explainability Trade-Off"](https://arxiv.org/abs/2209.09056) (NeurIPS 2022).
+- `ConceptEmbeddingBottleneck`: A bottleneck of supervised concept embeddings from ["Concept Embedding Models: Beyond the Accuracy-Explainability Trade-Off"](https://arxiv.org/abs/2209.09056) (NeurIPS 2022).
+- `StochasticConceptBottleneck`: A bottleneck of supervised concepts with their covariance matrix ["Stochastic Concept Bottleneck Models"](https://arxiv.org/pdf/2406.19272) (NeurIPS 2024).

 ## Evaluation APIs

 **Datasets** (`pyc.data`):

 - `TrafficLights`: A dataset loader for traffic scenarios representing road intersections.
 - `ToyDataset`: A toy dataset loader.
 XOR, Trigonometry, and Dot datasets are from ["Concept Embedding Models: Beyond the Accuracy-Explainability Trade-Off"](https://arxiv.org/abs/2209.09056) (NeurIPS 2022).
-The Checkmark dataset is from ["Causal Concept Embedding Models: Beyond Causal Opacity in Deep Learning"](https://arxiv.org/abs/2405.16507).
+The Checkmark dataset is from ["Causal Concept Graph Models: Beyond Causal Opacity in Deep Learning"](https://arxiv.org/abs/2405.16507) (ICLR 2025).
-- `CompletenessDataset`: A dataset loader for the completeness score from ["Beyond Concept Bottleneck Models: How to Make Black Boxes Intervenable?"](https://arxiv.org/abs/2401.13544).
+- `CompletenessDataset`: A dataset loader for the completeness score from ["Beyond Concept Bottleneck Models: How to Make Black Boxes Intervenable?"](https://arxiv.org/abs/2401.13544) (NeurIPS 2024).
-- `ColorMNISTDataset`: A dataset loader for MNIST Even/Odd where colors act as confounders inspired from ["Explaining Classifiers with Causal Concept Effect (CaCE)"](https://arxiv.org/abs/1907.07165) and ["Interpretable Concept-Based Memory Reasoning"](https://arxiv.org/abs/2407.15527).
+- `ColorMNISTDataset`: A dataset loader for MNIST Even/Odd where colors act as confounders inspired from ["Explaining Classifiers with Causal Concept Effect (CaCE)"](https://arxiv.org/abs/1907.07165) and ["Interpretable Concept-Based Memory Reasoning"](https://arxiv.org/abs/2407.15527) (NeurIPS 2024).
 - `CelebA`: A dataset loader for CelebA dataset with attributes as concepts from ["Deep Learning Face Attributes in the Wild"](https://arxiv.org/abs/1411.7766) (ICCV 2015).
+- `CUB`: A dataset loader for CUB dataset to predict bird species from ["The Caltech-UCSD Birds-200-2011 Dataset"](https://authors.library.caltech.edu/records/cvm3y-5hh21).
+- `AwA2`: A dataset loader for AwA2 dataset where concepts are animal attributes from ["Zero-Shot Learning - A Comprehensive Evaluation of the Good, the Bad and the Ugly"](https://arxiv.org/abs/1707.00600) (CVPR 2017).
+- `CEBaB`: A dataset loader for CEBaB dataset where concepts describe restaurant reviews from ["CEBaB: Estimating the Causal Effects of Real-World Concepts on NLP Model Behavior"](https://arxiv.org/abs/2205.14140) (NeurIPS 2022).

 **Metrics** (`pyc.metrics`):